 - Spoon your brownie mixture into the prepared tin, then smooth over with the back of a spoon.

-- Bake in the oven for 30-40 minutes, or until cooked through, checking at around 20 minutes to see the brownies aren’t browning too fast.
+- Bake in the oven for 25-32 minutes (the lower time for a fudgier brownie, the higher time for more cake-like!) or until cooked through, checking at around 15 minutes to see the brownies aren’t browning too fast.
 If they are, place a sheet of baking paper over the top.

 - Remove from the oven and allow to cool.